aai-institute/pyDVL/docs/value/semi-values.md

     sampling that reuses the utility computation from the last iteration when iterating over a permutation.
-This doubles the computation requirements (and slightly increases variance) when using permutation sampling, unless [the cache](getting-started/installation.md#setting-up-the-cache) is enabled.
+This doubles the computation requirements (and slightly increases variance) when using permutation sampling, unless [the cache is enabled][getting-started-cache].
+In addition,
-    In addition, as mentioned above,
+    as mentioned above,
     [truncation policies][pydvl.value.shapley.truncated.TruncationPolicy] are
     not supported by this generic implementation (as of v0.7.0).
 For these reasons it is preferable to use